-GA4 includes essential changes to the Universal Analytics metrics you’re familiar with.
+GA4 includes essential changes to the Universal Analytics metrics you were familiar with.
 Here’s a breakdown of the new definitions and how they’ll impact your data.

-Universal Analytics tracks two user metrics: Total Users and New Users.
+Universal Analytics tracked two user metrics: Total Users and New Users.

 These remain largely unchanged in GA4, but the primary user metric in GA4 is entirely new: Active Users.
 This is the number of distinct users who visited your site or app.